 A specially designed Extended Education Centre was opened in 2001 to facilitate the implementation of the school’s programme for pupils aged 16-19 years.
-Two further classrooms were added in 2009 to facilitate the increasing demand for places.
+Two further classrooms were added in 2009 and agin in 2021 to facilitate the increasing demand for places.

 A purpose-built Nursery Unit was opened in 2003 to provide specialist nursery education for young children exhibiting developmental delay and/or traits associated with a diagnosis of Autistic Spectrum Disorder.

 Pupils are admitted to the school by the Education Authority in accordance with the regulations laid down by the Education (NI) Order 1996.

 Requests for places should be made directly to the Special Education Department of the Education Authority.